fadion/ValidatorAssistant/README.md

 ## Parameter Binding

-As a completely different and [probably] more elegant approach to the `addRule()` and `append()` methods, but with basically the same purpose, you can also use parameter binding.
+As a completely different and [probably] more elegant approach to the `addRule()` and `append()` methods, you can also use parameter binding.
 This is again useful for dynamic rules where variables are needed to be assigned.
 Let's start by writing some rules first and assign some parameters to them.

 ```php
 protected $rules = array(